 Building on a solid mental health plan foundation

 Mental health has always been a key focus for M247; the outbreak of COVID-19 has simply meant an extension of existing activity and initiatives.
-This is evident when 95% colleagues agree that M247 demonstrates commitment to the wellbeing of colleagues during this unprecedented time.
+This is evident when 95% of colleagues agree that M247 demonstrates a commitment to the wellbeing of colleagues during this unprecedented time.

 In 2019 M247 invested in training for a number of mental health first aiders within our organisation, with plans to invest in more in the future.
 In April these individuals collaborated with our People Team to create a COVID-19 specific three-month mental health plan, and a colleague wellbeing toolkit focused on ‘Stay Well, Stay Safe, and Stay Connected’.